bustin11/blogs_app/README.md

 # What
-This application is used to keep track of your daily thoughts
+This application is used to keep track of your daily thoughts.
+Note that the textarea supports markdown format!
+So if you know markdown, it will be pretty cool to see.

 # Why
 I had all these thoughts that I wanted to write down and search for, but I'm not good at keeping at it, so I made this to get started